zeroc-ice/ice-demos/matlab/README.md

 cd matlab
 ```

-To actually build the demos run the `build.m` script:
+To build the demos run the `build.m` script:

 ```
 build